tuosuniversity/Vellum/Output/EN/2_The Structures of Thought/14_Perception_Shapes_Reality.md

 ### Article 2

-**SEO-Optimized Title:** From Passive Observer to Active Creator: The Philosophical Roots of Quantum Mindfulness
+ From Passive Observer to Active Creator: The Philosophical Roots of Quantum Mindfulness

 **Article Body:**